 3. Deering Estate, Palmetto Bay

-It’s no secret that the Deering Estate is a hotbed for paranormal activity, so much so that the 444-acre estate offers two ghost tour experiences for visitors.
-The Historic Ghost Stories tour tells the story of Native Americans who lived here along with Charles Deering, the estate’s owner, who died on site in 1925, while the Spookover overnight tour takes the most devoted fans of the paranormal to the most active areas in the estate.
-The tour is led by paranormal investigators who often encourage visitors to bring any of their equipment that will help them capture all their ghostly encounters!
+It’s no secret that the Deering Estate is known for its paranormal activity, so much so that the 444-acre estate offers ghost tours.
+The Historic Ghost Tour tells stories of historic events, previous inhabitants and strange sightings by visitors and staff.
+Walk the same paths as the Native Americans that lived there along with Charles Deering, the estate’s owner, who died on site in 1925.
+Visitors are also encouraged to bring any equipment that will help them capture all their ghostly encounters!

 Where: 16701 SW 72nd Ave, Miami, FL 33157

-This other spooky burial ground was founded in 1987 and is Miami-Dade County’s only graveyard.
-The site is home to over 9,000 graves and is the final resting place of Julia Tuttle, the “Mother of Miami,” the founder of the Burdines department store chain and Miami’s first and third mayors.
+This other spooky burial ground was founded in 1987 and is Miami-Dade County’s first and only municipal cemetery.
+The site is known to be the final resting place of Julia Tuttle, the “Mother of Miami;” the founder of the Burdines department store chain and Miami’s first and third mayors.
 The site is apparently a hotspot of paranormal activities, with many having reported eerie mists creeping up from nowhere, inexplicable cold spots and feeling the chilling sensation of being watched.
-There have even been reports of strange animal sacrifices carried out by the living.

-Perhaps, the most creepy thing about the Miami City Cemetery, however, is the unusual grave of Carrie Barrett Miller.
+But perhaps the most creepy thing about the Miami City Cemetery is the unusual grave of Carrie Barrett Miller.
 After her death, her husband placed her body in the grave and poured concrete over her.
 The tombstone reads, “The body of Carrie Barrett Miller was molded in this solid block of concrete.
 December 4th, 1926.
 After the body has gone to dust, her sleeping form will remain.”
-Yikes!
+Oh!

 Where: 1800 NE 2nd Ave, Miami, FL 33132

 Villa Paula was Miami’s first Cuban consulate.
-Built in 1926 for Consul Domingo J. Milford, the gorgeous neoclassical villa was named after Milford’s wife Paula, who died in the house at a very young age after complications with a leg amputation and many have reported seeing the one-legged ghost lady roaming the halls of the villa.
-Legend says Paula liked to keep vases of fresh roses around the house and was an avid fan of Cuban coffee, so don’t be surprised if you smell the perfume of roses and freshly-brewed coffee, it’s probably Paula who’s roaming somewhere nearby.
+Built in 1926 for Consul Domingo J. Milford, the gorgeous neoclassical villa was named after his wife, Paula, who died in the house at a young age after complications with a leg amputation.
+Many have reported seeing a one-legged apparition roaming the halls of the villa.
+Legend has it Paula liked to keep vases of fresh roses around the house and was an avid fan of Cuban coffee, so you might smell an aroma of roses and freshly-brewed coffee if she’s around!

 Where: 5811 N Miami Ave, Miami, FL 33127